FirespriteLtd/website/site/content/careers/_index.md

 ---
 Firesprite Games was founded in 2012 with the goal of creating incredible games for cutting edge hardware.

-Led by a management team with over 100 years of collective experience in art, business, design and technical disciplines, we have expanded to a team of over 130 people (we call ourselves 'Sprites'!), working with the latest PC and Console gaming technologies.
+Led by a management team with over 100 years of collective experience in art, business, design and technical disciplines, we have expanded to a team of over 130 people (we call ourselves 'Sprites'!), working on PC, Current and Next Generation Consoles.